Actindo-AG/Documentation/Channels/Operation/04_ManageOrdersReturns.md

 ![Orders](../../Assets/Screenshots/Channels/OrdersReturns/Orders/Orders.png "[Orders]")

 Click the [Import orders for all connections] button.
+This button is only displayed, if no connection has been selected in the *All connections* drop-down list.
   The order import has been triggered.
 The *Order import triggered* pop-up window is displayed.
 The orders will be downloaded.

   ![Order import triggered](../../Assets/Screenshots/Channels/OrdersReturns/Orders/OrderImportTriggered.png "[Order import triggered]")